 Other things to do near Namdaemun Market?

-Insadong is one of our favorite neighborhood in Seoul,.
+Insadong is one of our favorite neighborhoods in Seoul,.
 If you travel to South Korea, visiting Insadong is a must.

 It is located just a few bus stops or subway stations from Namdaemun.